Bachelor of Arts in Urban & Regional Planning

 Natural Science BACR 215Planning Elective24Planning Elective24

-Elective - certificate, minor, or general elective5Planning Elective24Elective - certificate, minor, or general elective5
+Elective - minor or general elective5Planning Elective24Elective - minor or general elective5

 Fourth Year